Chi (pronounced chee) provides developers with a collection of HTML and CSS patterns to build fast, reusable, and consistent responsive interfaces.

 At this point you will be able to target the styles available in Chi by referencing documentation.

 Once the container has been bootstrapped and the Chi project has started, connect to http://localhost:8000 in your browser to load Chi.
-While running, any changes to the Chi source will be automatically reloaded in your browser.
+While running, any changes to the Chi source will automatically be reloaded in your browser.

 We use BackstopJS for visual regression testing of our CSS components.
 In order to account for differences in development environments we always run these tests in a consistent Docker container.
 To execute the test suite, run the following command: